joaogcpereira/Prism/README.md

 | Azure Resource Manager | Cost Management + Price Sheet |
 | Prism desktop agent (optional) | Foreground app usage over mutual TLS |

 All egress is to Microsoft endpoints only.
 The connectors share one throttle-hardened HTTP client that honours each API's `Retry-After` and backs off on 5xx; a connector that fails never aborts the rest.
-Security-scoped connectors (Defender, Copilot, sign-ins) are **off by default** and enabled per deployment.

 ---